kensnyder/sql-love/README.md

 // SELECT COUNT(DISTINCT externalId) AS found_rows FROM users
 ```

-With queries that have a "HAVING" clause, the main query will be wrapped in a
+With queries that have a `HAVING` clause, the main query will be wrapped in a
 count query.

 ```js